AyushMann29/EatNFun/README.md

-SIPnPLAY wants a dream website for their cafe.
+EatNFun wants a dream website for their cafe.
 Although, the owner had some requests from it's developers:-
 1. Need a good UI/UX 🖌️
 2. Need a menu 🍲
 3. Some games and fun 🎲
 4. Astheatics 😎

 Project Overview:
-SIPnPlay is a website designed for a board game shop located in Park Slope, Brooklyn.
+EatNFun is a website designed for a board game shop.
 It serves boba tea and small bites while providing a space for gamers to enjoy various board games and events.

 #Project Goals:
 1. Create a user-friendly and approachable UI/UX design.